cityofcapetown/data-standards/docs/data_schema_model.md

 # Data Schema & Data Model

 ## What is it?
+* Refers to the organisation of data - a map for the data.
-* A data schema define the data sources, and objects, i.e. tables, columns (if tabular) and its attributes, e.g. data types, constraints, foreign or primary keys.
+* A data schema define the data sources, and objects, i.e. tables, columns, attributes, e.g. data types, constraints, foreign or primary keys.
 * A data model represents the logical view of how the data is organised and how the relations among them are associated.

-## Why ask for it?
-The data schema and data model reflects business rules in a technical manner.
+* The data schema and data model reflects business rules in a technical manner.

 ## Deliverable